bilde2910/FreeField/docs/permissions.rst

 The "Groups" section on the administration pages allows administrators to perform actions on groups.
-Actions can be performed on several groups at once through selecting an action for several groups in the list, which will then be applied all at once when clicking on "Save settings."
+Actions can be performed on several groups at once through selecting an action for several groups in the list, which will then be applied all at once when clicking on :guilabel:`Save settings`.
 The available actions for groups are as follows:

 Delete group
    This action will, if selected, delete the group from the groups database.